Top 10 Most Californicated Cities in the United States

 Now, to write something more original, Salt Lake City is another city in the Silicon Slopes.
 As discussed, this is a growing tech region that goes from Provo to Ogden.
 Vivint, Ancestry, and even TheTopTens are Silicon Slopes businesses.

 The only liberal part of Utah.
 It's pretty small, polluted, and not that pretty of a city.
-You can finish it really fast
+You can finish it really fast.

 5 Boise, Idaho

 People in Northern and Western Idaho love complaining about Californians moving to Boise.
-Common developments include rising rents, as well as the changing politics of Ada County.
+Common developments include rising rents and the changing politics of Ada County.
 More than 60% of residents voted for George W. Bush in 2004, while only 50.3% voted for Trump in 2020.
-There is always population growth here, as it has never been below 10% since 1960.

 6 Phoenix, Arizona Phoenix is the capital and most populous city of Arizona, with 1,626,000 people.
 It is also the fifth most populous city in the United States, and the most populous American state capital, and the only state capital with a population of more than one million residents.Phoenix is the anchor of the Phoenix... read more

 While Maricopa County remains rather Republican, there are some California-related issues in Phoenix, and Arizona as a whole.
 2020 was the first election in which the Democratic Party won Maricopa County since 1948.
-Traffic is getting worse, and Phoenix is continuing to implement San Francisco/Los Angeles - like zoning laws, which is driving up prices, and not allowing tall buildings where they need to be.

 7 Provo, Utah